jayshozie/ceng240/notes4newbies/W01-intro.md

 <details>
     <summary>CENG240 Way</summary>

-The operating system (OS) handles a number of processes.
+The operating system (OS) has a number of responsibilities:

 - Memory Management
 - Process Management